arunasurya/bisqtransifex/compensation.md

 # Compensation

+Currently, translations/reviews for the following languages is compensated: Spanish, Portuguese (Brazil and Portugal), French, Russian, German, Chinese (Mandarin and traditional), Japanese, Persian, Thai and Vietnamese.

 ## Rates

-Currently, we are using the following rates for translations: 0.07BSQ per word for translations, 0.035BSQ per word for reviews.
+We use standard rates: 0.07BSQ per word for translations, 0.035BSQ per word for reviews.
+If you think that your language should have different rates, please raise this issue with your coordinator and admins.

 ## Process

-Once you have done translating/reviewing, you can submit a compensation request.
-Here is how you do it:
-- Please submit details of your work in the request.
+Please submit details of your work in the request.
 This is done to help the stakeholders validate your request.

-- For translators:
+## Translators
 - Choose among filters *status: translated*, pick your name/nick in *users: translator*, and the translation period in *date: translated after/before* to specify the translation work to be compensated.

+## Reviewers
-- For reviewers: use *status: reviewed*, *users: reviewer*.
+- Use *status: reviewed*, *users: reviewer*.
 - After that, tick the box right to the filter field to select all strings, and you will see the total wordcount for the selected strings.
 - Please take screenshots of all your work for a certain period and include them in your compensation request.
 - Here is an example of screenshots for reviewing a translation.